DallanQ/race_for_the_galaxy/Manual.md

+## OVERVIEW (page 1)

+In Race for the Galaxy, players build galactic civilizations by game cards that represent worlds or technical and social developments.

+Each round consists of one or more of five possible phases.
+In each round, each player secretly and simultaneously chooses one of seven different action cards and then reveals it.
+Only the selected phases occur.
+For these phases, every player performs the phase’s action, while the selecting player(s) also get a bonus for that phase.

+For example, if at least one player chooses the Develop action, then the Develop phase will occur; otherwise it is skipped.
+In it, each player may simultaneously select a development from their hand of cards to build.
+After revealing these cards, each player adds their development to their tableau of cards on the table and then discards cards from their hand equal to its cost.
+Each player who chose Develop discards one card fewer as their bonus.

+Explore allows a player to draw cards and select which of them to add to their hand.
+Settle allows a player to place a world in their tableau.
+Some worlds produce goods, represented by face down cards, when Produce is selected.
+These goods can be discarded for victory points or sold to add cards to the player’s hand by selecting Consume.
+With cards, players can settle new worlds and build more developments, gaining both victory points and card powers that provide advantages in certain phases.

+The player who best manages their cards, phase and bonus selections, and card powers to build the greatest space empire, wins.

+**The winner is the player with the most victory points.**

 ## SETUP (Page 2)

 Place 12 victory point (VP) chips per player in **1** and **5 VP chips** nearby.
 Set aside the **10 VP chips** (and any left over chips) for use only during the final round of play.